m1stadev/Inferius/README.md

 - An Internet connection
 - A 64-bit device (vulnerable to [checkm8](https://github.com/axi0mX/ipwndfu))
 - A firmware bundle for your device & the iOS version to be downgraded to
-    - If there isn't a firmware bundle for your device + iOS version combo, look at the [bundle generator](https://github.com/m1stadev/Inferius#inferius-bundle-generator)
+    - If there isn't a firmware bundle for your device + iOS version combo, look at [bundlegen](https://github.com/m1stadev/Inferius#inferius-bundle-generator)
 - [libusb](https://libusb.info/)
 - [futurerestore](https://github.com/m1stadev/futurerestore)
     - futurerestore must be compiled with [my fork of img4tool](https://github.com/m1stadev/img4tool), or else it can't be used with Inferius.